-The error in the interpolation as a function of wavenumber can be calculated by applying equation (14) to a cosine mode centered on $f{j+1/2}$: $f_i = \cos(\pi k(i - (j + 1/2)))$.
+The error in the interpolation as a function of wavenumber can be calculated by applying equation (14) to a cosine mode centered on $f{j+1/2}$: $f_i = \cos \{\pi k[i - (j + \frac{1}{2})]\}$.
 The interpolated value is whereas the correct value is $f{j+1/2} = 1$.
-Table 2 gives coefficients for an interpolation based on a radius-three stencil from a polynomial fit to f_j , in the row labeled "Interpolation (P3)."
-Tuning the coefficients can improve the wavenumber resolution of the interpolation in a similar manner as was done for the derivative.
-Tuned coefficients for radius 3 and 8 stencils are given in Table (2) in the rows labeled T3 and T8, with the column labeled k{max} giving the maximum wavenumber for which the interpolation is 0.5% accurate.
+Table 2 gives coefficients for an interpolation based on a radius 3 stencil from a polynomial fit to f_j , in the row labeled "Interpolation (P3)."
+Tuning the coefficients can improve the wavenumber resolution of the interpolation in a manner similar to that done for the derivative.
+Tuned coefficients for radius 3 and 8 stencils are given in Table 2 in the rows labeled T3 and T8, with the column labeled k{max} giving the maximum wavenumber for which the interpolation is 0.5% accurate.

-$$f{j+1/2}^ = \sum{i=1}^{S} m_j \cos(\pi i k) \tag{15}$$
+$$f{j+1/2}^ = \sum{i=1}^{S} m_j \cos{(\pi i k)},$$ (15)

 2.9.
-Operation count
+Operation Count

-A finite difference derivative on a radius S stencil costs S multiplies and 2S - 1 adds.
+A finite-difference derivative on a radius S stencil costs S multiplies and 2S - 1 adds.
 Since add and multiply units tend to come in pairs on most modern machines, this is effectively 4S - 2 floating point operations per grid cell.
-A code with F finite difference convolutions per timestep involves F(4S - 2) floating point operations.
+A code with F finite-difference convolutions per time step involves F(4S - 2) floating point operations.

-The computation cost per timestep scales as the number of derivatives computed per grid element per time update.
-For constrained transport, one needs to calculate three derivatives for $\partial_i \rho$, three for $\partial_i e$, nine for $\partial_i \mathbf{V}j$, six for $\nabla \times \mathbf{B}$ and six for $\nabla \times \mathbf{E}$.
-Diffusion terms such as $\nabla^2 \mathbf{V}$ and $\nabla^2 \mathbf{J}$ aren't included in the tally because they need only be applied every few timesteps (Maron 2004).
+The computation cost per time step scales as the number of derivatives computed per grid element per time update.
+For constrained transport, one needs to calculate three derivatives for $\partial_i \rho$, three for $\partial_i e$, nine for $\partial_i V_j$, six for $\nabla \times B$, and six for $\nabla \times E$.
+Diffusion terms such as $\nabla^2 V$ and $\nabla^2 J$ are not included in the tally because they need only be applied every few time steps (Maron 2004b).
 The same is true for the Fourier-space Poisson projection to make the fields divergenceless.
-Maron (2004) found that the results were effectively identical whether these terms were applied once every timestep or once every four timesteps.
+Maron (2004b) found that the results were effectively identical whether these terms were applied once every time step or once every four time steps.

-In Table 3 we list the number of derivatives computed per timestep for various classes of algorithms.
+In Table 3 we list the number of derivatives computed per time step for various classes of algorithms.
 Pencil is a vector potential code (Brandenburg & Dobler 2002) that calculates J directly from A to take advantage of the cache memory.
-This involves 15 distinct 2-level derivatives computed from a 2D stencil.
-For a radius-S finite difference, a 2D derivative involves $4S^2 - 1$ adds, compared to 2S - 1 adds for a conventional 1D derivative.
-We don't consider multiples because they are always less numerous than adds, and because CPUs tend to feature add and multiply units in pairs.
-As a result, a 2D derivative corresponds to 2S+1times the computational effort of a conventional 1D derivative.
-Thus, the calculation of \mathbf{J} with S = 3 corresponds effectively to about 105 conventional derivatives.
-Alternatively, a vector potential algorithm can instead calculates B from A and then J from B in separate stages, at a possible cost of extra memory latency.
-In table 3, we denote a vector potential algorithm that calculates J directly from A as "1-stage," and a vector potential algorithm that calculates B from A and then J from B as "2-stage."
-The constrained transport algorithm evolves V and B according to equations (4) and (5), and the unconstrained transport algorithm evolves V and B according to equations (4) and (7).
-The spectral algorithm computes 15 Fourier transforms instead of derivatives and thus doesn't directly compare with the finite difference codes.
+This involves 15 distinct two-level derivatives computed from a 2D stencil.
+For a radius S finite difference, a 2D derivative involves $4S^2 - 1$ adds, compared to 2S - 1 adds for a conventional 1D derivative.
+We do not consider multiplies because they are always less numerous than adds, and because CPUs tend to feature add and multiply units in pairs.
+As a result, a 2D derivative corresponds to 2S + 1 times the computational effort of a conventional 1D derivative.
+Thus, the calculation of J with S = 3corresponds effectively to about 105 conventional derivatives.
+Alternatively, a vector potential algorithm can instead calculate B from A and then J from B in separate stages, at a possible cost of extra memory latency.
+In Table 3, we denote a vector potential algorithm that calculates J directly from A as "1-stage" and a vector potential algorithm that calculates B from A and then Jfrom B as "2-stage."
+The constrained-transport algorithm evolves